 Here’s my guide to visiting the Basilica of Sant Maria Glorioso dei Frari in Venice Italy, simply known as the “Frari.”

-The Frari is an art-filled mini museum of Venetian Renaissance art.
 I give you an overview of the basilica’s history and tell you what to see inside.
-The Frari’s main claim to fame are two stunning Titian masterpieces.
+The Frari is a mini museum of Venetian Renaissance art and one of the city’s greatest artistic storehouses.
+Its main claim to fame are two stunning Titian masterpieces.

 The Frari is one of Venice’s most famous churches and landmarks.
 It’s located in the San Polo district.

 The Frari is immense.
 It’s the second largest and most illustrious church in Venice after St. Mark’s Basilica.
-The Frari is the only Gothic church in Venice.
+The Frari is one of the few Gothic churches in Venice.

 Inside, you’ll find important masterpieces by Titian and Bellini.
 There are also ornate tombs of famous Venetians, including monuments to Titian and the sculptor Antonio Canova.